nulogy/design-system/tokens/readme.md

 `.blue-thing {color: var(--color-base-blue)}`

 ### In JS
 If you're using javascript, you can access our theme instead of the tokens directly.
-For instructions on that, see [nulogy.design/theme](https://nulogy.design/theme/)
+For instructions on that, see "For custom components" at [nulogy.design/theme](https://nulogy.design/theme/)